gasgit/TA-Project-/readme.md

 The script will find all conundrums if any and all other words of decreasing length possible.

 I have used lists, sets, in/not in and for else  statements to complete this task.
-As a pyhton script i have opted to use one of the best built in tools **itertools**
+As its a pyhton script i have opted to use one of the best built in tools **itertools**.
+Permutations is only a single part of itertools and what i use here.

 This is an example showing how the list and set contents remain the same.
 This will only occur as long as the input